-► Never place metal objects (such as knives, forks, spoons and lids) on the hob.
+Never place metal objects (such as knives, forks, spoons and lids) on the hob.

-⚠ WARNING - Risk of electric shock!
+MARNING - Risk of electric shock!

-Incorrect repairs are dangerous.
+Improper repairs are dangerous.

-- ► Repairs to the appliance should only be carried out by trained specialist staff. - Only use genuine spare parts when repairing the appliance. - ▶ If the power cord of this appliance is damaged, it must be replaced with a special connection cable, which is available from the manufacturer or his Customer Service.
+- Repairs to the appliance should only be carried out by trained specialist staff. - Only use genuine spare parts when repairing the appliance. - If the power cord or the appliance power cable of this appliance is damaged, it must be replaced with a special power cord or special appliance power cable, which is available from the manufacturer or its Customer Service.